What's Happening Now In Recreation & Parks!

 - Lessons – unless noted differently, normally register early-mid month for the lessons which start the first week of the following month.

-- Tots Beginner Lessons – ages 4-7 – six classes over three weeks costs only $25 per person.
+- Tots Beginner Lessons – ages 4-7 – six classes over three weeks costs only $30 per person.
 Tuesdays and Thursdays from 5:00 pm to 5:30 pm.

-- Team Tennis for Intermediate/Advanced Juniors – $80 per person per month – twice a week, Tuesdays and Thursdays from 5:30 pm to 7:30 pm.
+- Team Tennis for Intermediate/Advanced Juniors – $80 per person per month – twice a week, check the Tennis Center for scheduling.